lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 [TOC]

-[//]: # (# Professional Profile)
+# Professional Profile

-[//]: # ()
-[//]: # (Goal-driven technical professional with an illustrated track record of innovation in high quality software development, complex systems modelling, cloud-based architecture, and backend programming for high-traffic website.
-15 years expert in Java development and Python programming.
-Eager to learn and adopt new approaches and languages to fulfil requirements particular to unique contexts.
-Demonstrated expertise in technology management, including application server management and knowledge sharing.
-Conversant to industry trends and driving continuous improvement through the adoption of new tools and methodologies.
-Proven leader recognized for strong technical acumen, as well as dynamic problem-solving, communication, interpersonal, analytical, and decision-making skills.)
+* Goal-driven technical professional with an illustrated track record of innovation in high quality software development, complex systems modelling, cloud-based architecture, and backend programming for high-traffic servers and services.
-[//]: # ()
+* Backend developer with 15 years of expertise in Java development and more than 2 years in Python programming, relational database design and usage, who extended skills towards infrastructure, CI/CD, software engineering and security.
+* Proven leader recognized for strong technical acumen, as well as dynamic problem-solving, communication, interpersonal, analytical, and decision-making skills.
+* Eager to learn and adopt new approaches and languages to fulfil requirements particular to unique contexts.
+* Demonstrated expertise in technology management, including application server management and knowledge sharing.
+* Conversant to industry trends and driving continuous improvement through the adoption of new tools and methodologies.

-[//]: # (# Competencies)
+# Competencies
-[//]: # (* Technical Design Domain Driven Design ▪ Business Rules Analysis ▪ Research & Development ▪ Programming Open Source Mapping ▪ Quality Assurance Production Troubleshooting ▪ Stakeholder Engagement ▪ Performance Optimization &#40;SQL, CPU/Mem, Cross-Service&#41;)
+<dl><dd>Technical Design ▪ Domain Driven Design ▪ Business Rules Analysis ▪ Stakeholder Engagement ▪ Research & Development ▪ Open Source Mindset ▪ Quality Assurance ▪ Production Troubleshooting ▪ Performance Optimization (SQL, CPU/Mem, Cross-Service)</dd></dl>

-# Career Summary
+# Career

 ## Machine Learning Engineer